aphan54/NS_build/README.md

 # Building a Triplex for Three Families on the North Shore, NSW, Sydney: Preparation Plan

 You want to build a triplex for three families on Sydney’s North Shore, with each property requiring 300 m² of land (900 m² total) and a 200 m² footprint home (600 m² total built area).
 The location must be within a 7-minute drive to a station on the new Sydney Metro (e.g., Crows Nest or Chatswood stations on the City & Southwest line), excluding suburbs from Crows Nest towards the Sydney CBD and Chatswood.
-This plan now includes Lindfield and Roseville (12-13 km from CBD) alongside St Leonards, Artarmon, and Lane Cove, all meeting the Metro proximity requirement.
+This plan includes St Leonards, Artarmon, Lane Cove, Lindfield, and Roseville (6-13 km from CBD), all meeting the Metro proximity requirement.
 It assumes you own or will acquire a suitable block.
 Here’s how to proceed.

 ---

 ## Step 1: Define Your Goals and Budget
 1. **Clarify Your Purpose**: You’re building for three families, likely for personal use, multi-generational living, or investment.
 Each 200 m² home suggests spacious, family-oriented design.
 2. **Set a Budget**:
-   - **Land Cost**: $1.62M-$2.52M for 900 m².
+   - **Land Cost**: Range $1.62M-$2.52M, Average $2.04M for 900 m².
-   - **Construction Cost**: $1.5M-$2.1M for 600 m² total footprint.
+   - **Construction Cost**: Range $1.5M-$2.1M, Average $1.8M for 600 m² total footprint.
-   - **Extras**: $300K-$500K (design, approvals, utilities, landscaping, contingency).
+   - **Extras**: Range $300K-$500K, Average $400K (design, approvals, utilities, landscaping, contingency).
-   - **Total Estimate**: $3.42M-$5.12M.
+   - **Total Estimate**: Range $3.42M-$5.12M, Average $4.24M.
-3. **Research Market Demand**: Suburbs like St Leonards, Artarmon, Lane Cove, Lindfield, and Roseville have strong demand near Metro stations.
-Rentals could yield $1,000-$1,300/week per unit; sale values may exceed $1.3M-$1.5M each.
+3. **Research Market Demand**: These suburbs have strong demand near Metro stations.
+Rentals could yield $1,000-$1,300/week per unit (average $1,150/week); sale values may exceed $1.3M-$1.5M per unit (average $1.4M).

 ---